 - Arrange to attend a meeting of your local AWL branch to be formally proposed as a member.
 If you are unsure which is your nearest AWL branch, or you live a long way from any branch, contact the AWL office.

-- Download the contributions assessment form, fill it in, and send to the AWL office.
+- Complete the contributions assessment form, and contact to the AWL office to let them know.
 This means working out how much you will pay in AWL membership dues and regular literature sales money.
-Preferably pay by downloading a standing order form, filling it in, and sending it in; if not, make an arrangement with an AWL organiser to pay by cash regularly.
+Preferably pay by downloading a standing order form, filling it in, and sending it in; if not, make an arrangement with an AWL organiser to pay by cash regularly, or some other means.

 - Download a copy of the AWL's "short basic" education programme and plan with a local AWL organiser how to work through it, in a study group or in individual discussions.